hpeyriere/hpeyriere.github.io/_pages/about.md

 Currently, I am working as a visiting graduate student at the Scripps Institution of Oceanography [Air-Sea Interaction Laboratory](https://airsea.ucsd.edu/) with Dr. [Luc Lenain](https://scripps.ucsd.edu/profiles/llenain) Dr. [Laurent Grare](https://scholar.google.com/citations?user=XmV-fycAAAAJ&hl=en) and Dr. [Nick Pizzo](https://sites.google.com/view/nicholaspizzo/home).
 We are working on better understanding upper ocean and submesoscale dynamics through the use of observations of horizontal currents, vertical vorticity, horizontal divergence and strain rate from arrays of [Wave Gliders](https://airsea.ucsd.edu/instrumentation/waveglider/).

-I am interested in the mechanics of the ocean and atmosphere from meter to tens of kilometers scales, and approaching these topics through physical theory and experimental observation.
-Interconnections with hydrological systems are also of particular interest to me.
-I hope to dig deeper into such exciting research as a graduate student.
+I am interested in the mechanics of the ocean and atmosphere from meter to tens of kilometers scales, and interconnections with hydrological systems.
+I'd like to approach these topics through physical theory and experimental observation, and hope to dig deeper into such exciting research as a graduate student.

 I am also fascinated by collective stories, myths and cosmologies, and the ways in which they shape our actions.